Thinking about commissioning a new work?

-Find out more about the process and the benefits of working with a composer to write a brand new work for you!
+Find out more about the process and the benefits of collaborating with a composer to write a new work for you.

 Why commission a new work?